mku11/Salmon-AES-CTR/README.md

 SalmonFile[] files = root.listFiles();
 SalmonFile file = root.getChild("file1.txt");

+// get a stream that you can read/decrypt the data from:
+SalmonStream stream = file.getInputStream();
+inputStream.read(...);
+inputStream.seek(...);

-// now read/seek from the stream using parallel threads and caching:
+// or use a more powerful SalmonFileInputStream with parallel processing and caching:
 SalmonFileInputStream inputStream = new SalmonFileInputStream(file, 2, 4 * 1024 * 1024, 2, 256 * 1024);
 inputStream.read(...);
-inputStream.seek(...);

 ```

 ##### Adhoc: data encryption/decryption